 Looking for a UnitedHealthcare network provider?
 Sign in to your health plan account to view a list of providers for UnitedHealthcare plans or view a general list of providers.
 Remember — before you choose a provider, confirm that they're in network for your specific plan.

-You can find a doctor’s Premium designation in the UnitedHealthcare provider directory.
+Use the provider search to find a Premium Care doctor.
 Learn more about the UnitedHealth Premium® program.